Roles and Responsibilities Inside a Software Testing Team

 Duties

-Test ArchitectAnalyzes project requirements and creates a suitable test framework.
-Has both automation and manual testing experience as well as deep understanding of software architecture and system design.
-Provides technical support to the QA team at all stages, from scripts and cases creation to retested error fixes.
-Also takes part in high-level service improvements.
+Test ArchitectTech architect’s role is to analyze project requirements and create suitable test frameworks.
+They have both automation and manual testing experience as well as deep understanding of software architecture and system design.
+Test architects provide technical support to the QA team at all stages, from scripts and case creation to retested error fixes.
+Also, they take part in high-level service improvements.

-QA AnalystCombines software testing expertise with an industry-specific background that he/she applies to make a particular product a better fit for the market.
-This position focuses on business logic and correspondence to the needs of the target audience rather than on technical details of software testing.
-Works closely with product owners, software engineers, and team managers to ensure the future product’s functionality is able to meet industry standards.
+QA AnalystAnother role that can often be seen in testing teams is the QA Test Analyst.
+This role combines software testing expertise with an industry-specific background.
+In addition, it focuses on business logic and correspondence to the target audience’s needs rather than on technical details of software testing.
+QA analysts work closely with product owners, software developers, and team managers to ensure the future product’s functionality is able to meet industry standards.

-Manual TesterThis vital member of a QA team structure checks product performance by hand.
-Mostly focuses on the client-facing (frontend) side of the software, meaning checks it like if it was given to the real end-users.
+Manual TesterThis member of a QA team structure checks the performance of the product manually.
+Mostly, he/she focuses on the client-facing (frontend) side of the software, running checks as if the software was given to real end-users.
+Aside from that, manual QA engineers are responsible for analyzing and preparing query lists, writing and executing test cases, creating reports, and verifying products on multiple devices.
 Manual testers utilize bug tracking and test management tools like Airbrake, Backlog, and ReQtest to ensure the app works as required.

 UI/UX TesterCompanies that truly strive for best-in-class user experience divide UI/UX testing in a separate stage within the software development life cycle.
 The thing is, with every new issue found and fixed, both product performance and outlook might change, and not always for the better.
 That’s why most guides to QA team roles and responsibilities also include UI/UX testers ― people with a web design background able to keep the initially developed system design as polished and smoothly performing in reality as it was on paper.